 The Sterling Water Department implements a cross connection control program for all industrial, commercial, municipal and institutional facilities.
 We have a certified backflow device tester and cross connection surveyor on our staff, and all surveying and testing is performed in accordance with the cross connection section (310 CMR 22.22) of the Massachusetts Drinking Water Regulations.
+A complete updated survey was performed in 2016.
 In the near future we plan to implement testing of all residential irrigation systems.